castacks/firevision_sim/docs/getting_started.rst

 Setup
 -----
 Go into your system’s “Documents > AirSim > settings.json” and paste the code below into that file.
+Make sure to save and close when you're done.

   .. code-block:: JSON